tum-pbs/pbdl-book/diffphys-examples.md

 A PDE solver produces an output which is processed by an NN.
 ```

 In this case the PDE solver essentially represents an _on-the-fly_ data generator.
 That's not necessarily always useful: this setup could be replaced by a pre-computation of the same inputs, as the PDE solver is not influenced by the NN.
 Hence, there's no backpropagation through $\mathcal P$, and it could be replaced by a simple "loading" function.
 On the other hand, evaluating the PDE solver at training time with a randomized sampling of input parameters can lead to an excellent sampling of the data distribution of the input.
 If we have realistic ranges for how the inputs vary, this can improve the NN training.
 If implemented correctly, the solver can also alleviate the need to store and load large amounts of data, and instead produce them more quickly at training time, e.g., directly on a GPU.
+Recent methods explore this direction in the context of _Active Learning_.

-However, this version does not leverage the gradient information from a differentiable solver, which is why the following variant is much more interesting.
+However, this version does not leverage the gradient information from a differentiable solver, which is why the following variant is more interesting.

 ## Recurrent evaluation

-In general, there's no combination of NN layers and DP operators that is _forbidden_ (as long as their dimensions are compatible).
-One that makes particular sense is to "unroll" the iterations of a time stepping process of a simulator, and let the state of a system be influenced by an NN.
+A combination that makes particular sense is to **unroll** the iterations of a time stepping process of a simulator, and let the state of a system be influenced by an NN.
+(In general, there's no combination of NN layers and DP operators that is _forbidden_ (as long as their dimensions are compatible).)

-In this case we compute a (potentially very long) sequence of PDE solver steps in the forward pass.
+In the case of unrolling, we compute a (potentially very long) sequence of PDE solver steps in the forward pass.
 In-between these solver steps, an NN modifies the state of our system, which is then used to compute the next PDE solver step.
 During the backpropagation pass, we move backwards through all of these steps to evaluate contributions to the loss function (it can be evaluated in one or more places anywhere in the execution chain), and to backprop the gradient information through the DP and NN operators.
 This unrollment of solver iterations essentially gives feedback to the NN about how it's "actions" influence the state of the physical system and resulting loss.
 Here's a visual overview of this form of combination:

 ```{figure} resources/diffphys-multistep.jpg
 ---